The Stanford NLP Group makes some of our

 which allows many free uses, but

-does not allow its incorporation into any type of distributed
+does not allow its incorporation (even in part or in translation) into any type of

 Commercial licensing is also available; please contact us if you are interested.